-Consultation Meetings: The City conducted one Public Workshop on January 20, 2021 to discuss its funding application, award timeline, and to provide technical assistance to interested agencies.
+Consultation Meetings: The City conducted one virtual (via Zoom) and in-person (at City Hall) Public Workshop on February 3, 2022 to discuss its funding application, award timeline, and to provide technical assistance to interested agencies.

-Public Review of Draft Documents: A minimum 30-day public review was held from April 10, 2021 through May 11, 2021.
+Public Review of Draft Documents: A minimum 30-day public review was held from June 4, 2022 through July 5, 2022.
 Copies of the Draft AAP were made available to the public at the following locations: